The 5 Most Insidious Scams That Mattress Retailers Use - How To Avoid Them And Get The Most Mattress For Your Money And A Comfortable Night's Sleep.

 That isn't to say you can't find the mattress that you want and also get a good price.
 But your chances of getting both the right mattress for you at a great price will go up drastically if you come armed with the rarely revealed information from this page.

 On this page we will lay out the 5 Most Insidious Scams of the Mattress Industry.
 Then we will teach you how to avoid being scammed.
-I’m Eben Goresko, and I have been researching mattresses and mattress shopping ploys for years now, after a bad shopping experience myself.
+I have been researching mattresses and mattress shopping ploys for years now, after a bad shopping experience myself.
 Take my advice; an educated customer will put you on an equal playing field with even the most seasoned hovering mattress sales guy around.
 To get started, we will begin with the longest running scam in the mattress industry.

 1. The “Ever Changing Name” Scam

 This is a classic maneuver employed by most mattress manufacturers and retailers.
 This has been going on for decades, and is a basic way mattress retailers try to keep customers from comparison shopping.
 Here's the deal - while all mattresses of a particular name brand manufacturer (Serta, Sealy, Simmons, etc.) are made at the same factory, the factory will put different names on the exact same mattress that is going to different retailers.

 That way, if you shop for a mattress with a particular dealer, you will find that you can't comparison shop the same mattress (by name) with another dealer.
 So, even though the other dealer will have the exact same mattress, they will have it with another name (and perhaps a different outside cover as well, to better throw you off).

 This little trick protects each retailer and also allows them to try to sell you on their own "personalized" line as somehow better than the identical mattress from their competitors.
 Since it has a different name, the consumer usually has no idea.